Hostile Takeover

 If the Solver program could generate the force to lift things, it could pack air tight enough to decompress explosively, imitating a gunshot.
 It could fling a bullet with enough force to penetrate worker drone chassis.

-J heard the bang, and could only watch the round cut through the air, aimed right for the only worker she had ever saved.
+J heard the bang, and could do nothing but watch the round cut through the air, aimed right for the only worker she had ever saved.
 It happened too fast.
-She was powerless.
+She was left powerless.

 Uzi fell, and oil gushed up in an arc.
 J dashed forward, burning oil to fly fifteen meters in half a second, falling into a crouch to check — a shot to the torso.
 Uzi survived.